MobeenAftab/mern-event-manager-app/backend/README.md

     13.4 A combination of these tests should be implemented to test the robustness of the server as well some smoke tests that can be ran against a hosted cloud environment.
 14. Used create react app to begin the frontend project with typescript.
 Could have gone with a full monorepo approach where the backend and frontend live in the same directory and share the same models definitions.
     14.1 Need a way to share the backend models with the frontend and decided to use Swagger/Open ai to generate a client interface for the frontend.
 Plan to keep the backend the source of truth and the client dumb.
+15. Create user model, interface, routes and controller.
+    15.1 Created the user model and interface.
+Will need to refactor the model later for strongly typed nested document models, read more [here](https://mongoosejs.com/docs/typescript/subdocuments.html).
+Read [this](https://mongoosejs.com/docs/typescript/schemas.html#arrays) when defining a interface or schema for an array file of a sub document type.
+    15.2 Read further into `HydratedDocument` in mongoose.
+Might need to change the return types of documents from MongoDB for TS to infer Mongoose specific features.

 ## Testing Strategy